shsajalchowdhury/advanced-clean-master/readme.txt

 == Frequently Asked Questions ==

 = Will this plugin delete important content? =
 No, Advanced Clean Master only deletes unused and redundant data.
-The plugin is designed with safety in mind and only removes content that is genuinely no longer needed, such as trashed posts, spam comments, and orphaned media files not linked to any content.
+The plugin is designed with safety in mind and only removes content that is genuinely no longer needed, such as trashed posts, spam comments, auto-saved drafts, and orphaned media files not linked to any content.
 Your essential content remains completely safe.

 = Can I schedule automatic cleanups? =
 Yes!
 Advanced Clean Master offers both daily and weekly scheduling options.
 Simply visit the plugin dashboard and toggle the scheduling switches to enable automatic cleanups.
 This "set it and forget it" approach ensures your site stays optimized without manual intervention.